noppawitt/sse-demo/README.md

 # Getting Started
-This project simulates how to subscribe a long task progress using Server Sent Event (SSE).
+This project simulates how to subscribe a long task progress using Server-Sent Events (SSE).

 ## Setup
 ```